jim919/AUD420-2023/README.md

 ### 2. HOW I DID IT/PROBLEMS I ENCOUNTERED

  Using buffers I imported certain sound files (wav format) into SuperCollider, that would later be used as the main components of my track.
-(WORK IN PROGRESS)
+Then, I had those sounds modified and properly adjusted to create the track (specifically, I changed stuff like the loop and trigger rate function and I had buffer1 be controlled through the movement of my mouse).
+Relatively simple/easy.

  I didn't face major setbacks while working on it, but my lack of understanding of certain functions led me to consume more time in unecessary things than needed.
 I simply solved this particular problem by studying harder, going much deeper into the aforementioned books and talking with our professor.